 Monday, September 2, 2024

-It often pays off to cheat, so why not do it?
-Essentially, there are two kinds of reasons.
+It often pays to cheat, so why not do it?
+There are two sorts of reasons.
 The first involves looking out for number one.
-The other involves doing the right thing.
+The second, honor and character.
 Let’s examine both.

 Looking Out for Number One

-One reason not to cheat is the potential costs too often outweigh the likely benefits.
+One reason not to cheat is that the potential costs too often outweigh the likely benefits.
 This is not a moral argument.
-The point here isn’t that cheating is wrong, though it is for reasons we will soon examine.
+The point here isn’t that cheating is wrong, though it generally is for reasons we will soon examine.
 It’s that cheating isn’t wise.
-It lacks serious forethought and sufficient self-regard.
+It too often lacks serious forethought, an accurate estimation of the chances of getting caught and an accurate estimate of the consequences of detection.

 • Double weighted zeros on the test or assignment